scopatz/sempervirens/docs/privacy-policy.md

 How do we store and protect your information?
 -------------------------------------------------

-We are committed to never storing personal information.
+We are committed to never storing uniquely identifying personal information.

+We will store your IP address, which is considered non-uniquely identifying personal information.
+Non-uniquely identifying personal information will never be publicly shared.
+Access to such data will be granted only to approved Sempervirens maintainers on an as-needed basis.

 We are committed to protecting your non-personal information once we have it.
 We implement physical, business, and technical security measures as needed.